 Accounting

 During next reporting period the task will continue development of ARC parser and Data Accounting proof of concept following feedback on plan from stakeholders.
-It if foreseen to start development of Storage Accounting Cycle 1 and for Cloud Accounting cycle on handling long running VMs.
+It is foreseen to start development of Storage Accounting Cycle 1 and for Cloud Accounting cycle on handling long running VMs.
 Accounting portal team will start first implementation of the new accounting portal according to the technical design defined in the deliverable D3.1 Technical design of the new Accounting Portal and implementation plan.
-It will include modernize the Portal with the adoption of technologies easier to maintain, simplify access to some basic functionality.
+It will modernize the Portal with the adoption of technologies easier to maintain and simplify access to some basic functionality.
 The goal would be also to avoid the use of complex forms for common statistics and get accounting information for some common queries and improve graphs visualization.
-Finally support for Cloud Usage Record V0.4 and accounting of long running VMs will be added.
+Finally, support for Cloud Usage Record V0.4 and accounting of long running VMs will be added.

 Operations Tools